Dubai: Khansa Al Zubair

 oscillate growth

 He believes that high prices will be a burden on families.
 However, growth in many parts of the world – although slow – is still fluctuating and labor markets have not collapsed.
-And the consumer does not need to start preparing for a recession despite his caution that the recent global recession caused by the subprime mortgage crisis in the United States will repeat over 10 years, and for almost all Asian economies a recession is unlikely if we are talking about consecutive periods of GDP passive.
+And the consumer does not need to start preparing for a recession despite his caution that the recent global recession caused by the subprime mortgage crisis in the United States will repeat over 10 years, and for almost all Asian economies a recession is unlikely if we are talking regarding consecutive periods of GDP passive.

 not now